feifei1002/energy-visualisation/README.md

 https://git.cardiff.ac.uk/c21054715/energy_visualization_team2/-/issues/?sort=created_date&state=all&first_page_size=20

-**Links to the documentation/websites of the frameworks, languages, libraries you have usedand why they have been used.Include links to a WIKI or make use of the WIKI feature in your GitLab project:**
+**Links to the documentation/websites of the frameworks, languages, libraries you have used and why they have been used.Include links to a WIKI or make use of the WIKI feature in your GitLab project:**

 https://git.cardiff.ac.uk/c21054715/energy_visualization_team2/-/wikis/Problem/Project-Info